Serendipity-zyf/TorchInsight/docs/api.md

 # API Reference

-This document provides detailed information about the TorchPrint API.
+This document provides detailed information about the TorchInsight API.

 ## Main Functions